 February 1, 2021

-“My father and grandfather never told me it would be an easy road,” Chatman said.
+“My father and grandfather never told me it would be an easy road,” Chatman says.
 “They were so proud that I was living the dreams that they had envisioned for me.”

-A heavily recruited football linebacker, Chatman chose Mizzou where he brought dogged determination and grit, earning him the nickname “Chopper” and a reputation as one of the most feared defenders in the Big 12 Conference.
+A heavily recruited football linebacker, Chatman chose Mizzou where he brought with him his father’s dogged determination and grit, earning him the nickname “Chopper” and a reputation as one of the most feared defenders in the Big 8 and Big 12 conferences.

 In 1994, Chatman took his first undergraduate course in animal science from Professor Jim Spain, now vice provost for undergraduate studies and eLearning at MU.
 It seemed an unlikely subject area for a student from the city, but Chatman was enamored with the topic and the people he met in the College of Agriculture, Food and Natural Resources.

-“Darryl has this natural curiosity that I think has led to the trajectory of his significant success,” Spain said.
+Spain was struck by Chatman’s sense of wonder and massive appetite for learning.
+“Darryl has this natural curiosity that I think has led to the trajectory of his significant success,” Spain says.
 “He brings that same commitment of lifelong learning that we talk about as an institution to everything he does.”

-Over the years, Chatman has served as general counsel for the Missouri Department of Agriculture and as an attorney with Armstrong Teasdale, LLP in St. Louis, where he led the firm’s agriculture and biotech practice group, working on legal disputes involving animal health, life sciences and agricultural issues as well as regulatory compliance, commercial litigation and employment litigation.
-From January 2015 to January 2016, he served as the deputy director for the Missouri Department of Agriculture.
+Since then, Chatman has applied those lessons in humility to every job he’s held, no matter his title.
+Chatman has served as general counsel for the Missouri Department of Agriculture and as an attorney with Armstrong Teasdale LLP in St. Louis, where he led the firm’s agriculture and biotech practice group.
+From January 2015 to January 2016 he served as the Missouri Department of Agriculture’s deputy director.